-Enterprise and inclusion - projects focused on developing the town’s cultural, circular economy and green and blue infrastructure to support Community Wealth Building
+Enterprise and Inclusion - Projects focused on developing the town’s heritage, circular economy, green and blue infrastructure to support Community Wealth Building

 Dunoon has a brilliant selection of charity shops that contribute to the development of a more circular economy at a local level.
 However, a trip to Bogleha Recycling centre highlights the many missed opportunities for more items to be diverted from landfill and reused locally.
 There are some fantastic examples across Scotland of reuse centres co-located at amenity sites as a result of partnerships between local authorities and the third sector.
 These operations create green jobs and training opportunities alongside the provision of affordable goods for their community.
 The current amenities site at Bogleha’ does not have space to allow for expansion.